munificent/craftinginterpreters/book/calls-and-functions.md

 We need to know the function being called and the number of arguments passed to it.
 We get the latter from the instruction's operand.
-That also tells us where to find the function on the stack by counting past the arguments slots from the top of the stack.
+That also tells us where to find the function on the stack by counting past the argument slots from the top of the stack.
 We hand that data off to a separate `callValue()` function.
 If that returns `false`, it means the call caused some sort of runtime error.
 When that happens, we abort the interpreter.